Friday morning brings the GDP report , and it's coming on the heels of weak data. Here's how to play it.

-Andrew Busch, global currency and public policy strategist for BMO Capital, has a trading game plan.
+That's why Andrew Busch, global currency and public policy strategist for BMO Capital, has a two-part plan.

 You can watch the discussion on the video.